Todor Zhivkov: Fall

-Organised ethnic Turkish opposition against the "revival process" occurred in early January the following year, as an honoured "fighter against fascism and capitalism", a local mayor and a communist party secretary joined forces to petition the government to end the campaign.
-Militant anti-government groups formed in one village and when local government officials came to negotiate with the protesters, they were taken prisoner by the groups, which subsequently cut off all communication between the village and the outside world.
-The next day, another group of local officials arrived, this time accompanied by a large posse of armed policemen.
-They were met by the armed groups, which targeted them with molotov cocktails and improvised armaments, causing them to retreat.
+In early January the following year, an organised ethnic Turkish opposition to the "revival process" was established, acting as an honoured "fighter against fascism and capitalism", with a local mayor and a communist party secretary joined forces to petition the government to end the campaign.
+Eventually, militant anti-government groups were formed in one village; when local government officials came to negotiate with the protesters, they were taken prisoner by the groups, while their members subsequently cut off all communication between the village and the outside world.
+The next day, another group of local officials arrived in the village, this time escorted by a large detachment of armed policemen.
+They were met by the armed groups, which targeted them with Molotov cocktails and improvised armaments, forcing them to retreat.
 The armed groups then detonated bombs in order to demolish the local bridges and set up barricades along the roads.
-On 19 January, the village was surrounded by government tanks, APCs, fire trucks and police vehicles.
-The armed groups responded by first sending out their wives, which were hanging onto fake babies, while they stood behind them armed.
+On 19 January, the village was surrounded by government tanks, APCs, fire trucks, and police vehicles.
+The armed groups responded by first sending out their wives, who were hanging onto fake babies, while they stood behind them armed.
 Upon figuring out this ruse, the police arrested the group's main negotiator and stormed the village through the use of tear gas and water cannons.
-After a quick fight the armed groups were beaten and one of their members was accidentally killed after falling in front of a moving tank.
+After a quick fight, the armed groups were subdued and beaten, while one of their members was accidentally killed after falling in front of a moving tank.

-The name changing campaign ended just a month after it began, but the "Revival process" persisted.
+The name-changing campaign ended just a month after it began, but the "Revival process" persisted.
 Some of the militant groups openly resorted to terrorism, setting off several bombs – in the Varna Airport parking lot, Plovdiv's main railway station, inside a civilian passenger train near Bunovo (the bomb was programmed to detonate whilst inside a tunnel in order to maximise casualties, but the train had run two minutes late and it detonated while it was near the railway station instead) and inside a hotel in Sliven, leading to several deaths and many injuries.
 The CSS would report uncovering a total of 42 illegal pro-Turkish groups and foiling several more terror plots.
-In total, 517 people were sent to prisons for their roles in the uprisings, riots, terrorist attacks and other "revival process"-related events between 1984 and 1989.
-In May 1989, Zhivkov declared that all persons that felt not at home in Bulgaria would be free to leave the country to go live in Turkey.
-Zhivkov underestimated the opposition he had generated within the ranks of the Bulgarian Turks and over 360,000 people left the country, some of which reportedly feeling as though they had few other options.
+In total, 517 people were sent to prisons for their roles in the uprisings, riots, terrorist attacks, and other "revival process"-related events between 1984 and 1989.
+In May 1989, Zhivkov declared that all persons who felt not at home in Bulgaria would be free to leave the country to go live in Turkey.
+Zhivkov underestimated the opposition he had generated within the ranks of the Bulgarian Turks, and over 360,000 people left the country, some of whom reportedly felt as though they had few other options.
 The campaign was an abject failure and generally considered to be Zhivkov's biggest mistake.
-The GERB-majority National Assembly passed a non-binding resolution in 2012, in which it condemned the revival process, dubbing it "a form of ethnic cleansing carried out by a totalitarian regime".
+The GERB-majority National Assembly passed a non-binding resolution in 2012, in which it condemned the revival process, dubbing it "a form of ethnic cleansing carried out by a totalitarian regime."